 Purple Parrots: 11-27 (.289)

 What the here happened to the Purple Parrots in this round?
 We already saw they had the worst winning percentage for the challenges themselves, but that’s still a much worse record than they should probably have.
 Four of the teams are basically right at .500, which we would expect, and the Orange Iguanas’ challenge success perfectly correlated with their overall round 3 success.
-That Purple Parrot performance stands out as the most significant number of the day, as it is easily the performance with the greatest standard deviation thus far, at almost two standard deviations below the mean.
+That Purple Parrot performance stands out as the most significant number of the day, as it is easily the performance with the greatest standard deviation thus far, at almost two below the mean.

 If we think of getting to the end as the ultimate accomplishment in the team-vs.-team part of the show, we would have expected each team to get here 20 times, which is not that far off.
 The Orange Iguanas and Green Monkeys definitely over performed, but not nearly as much as the Purple Parrots under performed.